 The UK doesn’t recognise Crimea as being part of Russia.
 See the Ukraine travel advice page for details.

 There are on-going armed clashes, kidnappings, seizure of buildings and other violent incidents in the Donetsk, Lugansk and Kharkiv oblasts of Ukraine bordering Russia.
 The picture remains volatile and uncertain.
 However, it is clear that a number of border crossing points are insecure, and fighting is taking place across the border, with deaths reported in Russia.
 You should remain vigilant throughout regions of Russia bordering Ukraine, and avoid all demonstrations and public gatherings.

 There is a high threat from terrorism.
 Attacks have occurred most frequently in Moscow and in the North Caucasus.
-The most recent attacks took place on 29 and 30 December in the city of Volgograd.
 You should remain vigilant in all public places.
 See Terrorism

 You should be aware of the risk of street crime.
 See Crime

 British nationals made around 58,000 visits to Russia in 2013.
 Most visits are trouble-free.